Getting married or forming a domestic partnership

 Step 1 - Enroll in medical/dental/vision coverage

-- A Benefits Change Form and
+- A SHA Benefits Enrollment Form and

-- A Affidavit of Marriage/Domestic Partnership Form
+- An Affidavit of Marriage/Domestic Partnership Form

 If your same-sex spouse or domestic partner (and their children) are not tax dependents under IRS tax code, there are tax consequences based on the value of the medical, dental and vision coverage.